 Date of death: October 27, 1941

 Just is best known for his pioneering work in developing certain techniques in a number of areas of physiology.
 These included advancements in fertilization, experimental parthenogenesis, cell division, hydration, diversion, dehydration of cells, and UV carcinogenic radiation effects on cells.

-Just was also the editor for no less than three scholarly periodicals and a Julius Rosenwald Fellow in Biology, allowing him to work in Europe.
-He published many papers during his time in Europe included his contributions to the 1924 textbook General Cytology.
+Just was also the editor for no fewer than three scholarly periodicals and was a Julius Rosenwald Fellow in Biology, enabling him to work in Europe.
+He published many papers during his time in Europe including his contributions to the 1924 textbook General Cytology.